The challenges of living with a stranger.

 Lower expectations A college roommate doesn’t have to be your teen’s best friend, and probably won’t be.
-That said, your freshman wants someone she can share space with, who she can talk to, feel comfortable around and not want to leave the room as soon as she walks in.
+That said, your freshman wants someone they can share space with, who they can talk to, feel comfortable around and not want to leave the room as soon as they walk in.

 No matter what the arrangement, college dorm rooms are small spaces and living with a complete stranger in such cramped conditions means everyone will need to learn to compromise, including your teen.
-This is not home and unfortunately, no one on campus really knows how she functions yet, like whether she needs to talk about her day or keep that between her and her journal.
+This is not home and unfortunately, no one on campus really knows how they function yet, like whether they need to talk about their day or keep that between them and their journal.